Glacier National Park, Montana, USA travel guide

 Where is the best place to see wildlife with kids?

-What are the options for lodging with a family in or near the park?
+What are the best lodging options for families inside the park?

 What should we pack for a family trip to Glacier?